tomcam/least-github-pages/docs/add-github-pages-preview.md

 https://github.com/tomcam/
 ```

-Followed by the name of the repo.
+Followed by the name of the repo, so:

-So the name of this repository is https://github.com/tomcam/least-github-pages:

 ```
 https://github.com/tomcam/least-github-pages
 ```

+## The GitHub Pages repository URL is always https://{userid}.github.io/{reponame}

+The GitHub Pages URL is based on the GitHub repo URL, and takes the format ` https://{userid}.github.io/{reponame}`.
+The moment you use it, GitHub Pages will generate a website based on the contents of your repo.

 ### Use the elements of your GitHub repo URL to derive your GitHub Pages URL